 Theo is currently researching a new large-scale company work entitled Village.
 Conceived for a cast of 16 dancers aged between 11 and 70 together with The London Bulgarian choir performing live, this epic event planned for 2024 draws upon the beloved works of Flemish painter Bruegel the Elder.

 In response to the effect of lockdown on graduating dance students, Theo co-conceived the website

 www.under-story.com together with Grace Nicol.
 They invited 120 people working in dance to share their unique career pathways as a show of support and a resource for graduating dance artists amidst.

-Theo is an Associate Artist at Brighton Dome and The Hall for Cornwall and an Honorary Fellow at Plymouth University.
+Theo is an Associate Artist at Brighton Dome and an Honorary Fellow at Plymouth University.

 Photo: Charlie Morrisey